 Finally, we looked at the BTUs and flow rate for each model, since this will give you the info you need to find the right model for the size of your family and your home.

-We have spent tens of hours reading through hundreds of user reviews to find the best models on the market today.
+We have spent tens of hours reading through hundreds of user reviews to find the best models on the market today with the Eccotemp i12-NG on the top.
 This research has allowed us to not only put together a comprehensive list but also complete detailed reviews of each model.
 Of course, if you are not ready to find a model quite yet, be sure to read through our in-depth buying guide, which will give you all the information you need to find the right model for your needs.

 Warranty: 12-year limited on heat exchanger; 5-year on parts; 1-year on labor